jh3y/tyto/README.md

 * __NEW!__ UI overhaul
 * etc.

+###tyto has had a big overhaul after the great feedback it received previously on HN.
+New features have also been updated that people were keen on.

 ###what's been happening.
 * __11/12/13__: Posted to HN, really great and very appreciated feedback from a large group of people.
 * __11-22/12/13__: Been really busy and ill but been able to reply here and there to issues when I can.